-The Federal PLUS Loan (also known as the William D. Ford Direct PLUS Loan) may be available to parents of dependent students as part of the student’s financial aid award offer.
+The Federal PLUS Loan (also known as the William D. Ford Direct PLUS Loan) may be available to parents of dependent students.
 The lender is the U.S. Department of Education rather than a bank or other financial institution.

 - This loan requires a credit check for the parent borrowing the loan.